javintx/mower/README.md

 ## Architecture

-Hexagonal architecture implemented with TDD in Java 11.
+- Hexagonal architecture implemented with TDD in Java 11.
+- JUnit5 with Mockito is used for unit tests.
+  + mock-maker-inline extension used for final classes.

 ### Core hexagon

-Hexagon with the domain and use cases logic of the mower application.
+Hexagon with the domain and use case logic of the mower application.

 # Requirements